 IF THERE WAS ONE PIECE OF ARTWORK YOU COULD FEATURE IN, WHICH ONE WOULD IT BE?

-I’m fascinated by a very large-scale painting by David Czupryn entitled Butonblows, which will be shown at Kunsthalle Darmstadt this October, Inspired by the Egyptian surrealist Mayo’s major work ‘Coups de Batons’, it represents a group of highly stylised wooden figures fighting, in a sort of gigantomachia.
-I love how Czupryn conveyed the tension and élan of these figures–their grace surpasses any notion of aggression.
+I’m fascinated by a very large-scale painting by David Czupryn entitled Butonblows.
+It will be shown at Kunsthalle Darmstadt this October, Inspired by the Egyptian surrealist Mayo’s major work ‘Coups de Batons’. it represents a group of highly stylised wooden figures fighting, in a sort of gigantomachia.
+I love how Czupryn conveyed the tension and élan of these figures – their grace surpasses any notion of aggression.

 HOW DO YOU BELIEVE MUSEUMS WILL IMPACT FUTURE CITIES?

 In the past 20 years, we have witnessed a growing trend in many cities to open major contemporary art museums, such as Tate Modern in London, and to expand existing ones.
 Placing these new additions in neighborhoods or cities not traditionally exposed to art has a strong positive impact in shaping cultural activities.
 It encourages economic growth and tourism in their respective communities.
 This is something I personally follow very closely, as my family’s Foundation, the Fondazione Sandretto Re Rebaudengo in Turin, will open a new branch in Madrid in the near future.

 WHAT IS YOUR FAVOURITE CULTURAL DESTINATION, AND WHY?